William Somervell: Family and education

 William Somervell was born at Kendal in Westmorland on 5 April 1860, the son of John Somervell.
 He was educated at Stramongate School, Kendal and the Grove House School, Tottenham.
-In 1889 he married Florence Howard of Bickley, near Chislehurst in Kent.
+In 1889, he married Florence Howard of Bickley, near Chislehurst in Kent.
 They had two sons and a daughter.
-One of his sons, Dr Howard Somervell (1890–1975), was medical missionary for the London Missionary Society (LMS) hospital at Neyyor, Travancore in southern India and a mountaineer who climbed Mount Everest and was a colleague of George Mallory.
+One of his sons, Howard Somervell (1890–1975), was medical missionary for the London Missionary Society (LMS) hospital at Neyyoor, Travancore in southern India and a mountaineer who climbed Mount Everest and was a colleague of George Mallory.

 In religion Somervell was a Congregationalist; an elder of the Zion Congregational Church at Kendal and for many years the superintendent of the Sunday School there.
 He was a long-serving Treasurer of the London Missionary Society and was regarded as an influential lay member of the country's Christian churches.
 He twice (in 1913 and again in 1922) was a member of an LMS deputation to India.
 As a dedicated teetotaller, Somervell was a keen advocate of the LMS' work to promote temperance.